Skip to main content

 The Arizona Seal of Biliteracy Program recognizes high school students who achieve proficiency in English plus at least one additional language.
 The seal is placed on the student’s diploma and noted on the transcript.

-Click Here > Intent to Participate Form (NEW)
+Click Here > Intent to Participate Form

-Now Open for 2025-2026 School Year
+Closed for the 2025-2026 School Year

 Click Here > Bilitereacy Reporting Form